pingidentity/pingone-user-import-tool/README.md

 ### Task 2 - Collect information about your P14C environment.

+1. Click **Environments** and then **Properties** on the left side bar.
-1. Click the Settings Tab, record the Environment ID.
+2. Record the Environment ID.
-2. Click the Identities Tab, and then choose populations on the left.
+3. Click **Identities** and then **Populations** on the left side bar.
-3. Beside the population, click the expand button and record the Population ID.
+4. Beside the population you want to create the new users for, click the expand button and record the Population ID.

 ### Task 3 - Install and run the tool.